Sv443/geniURL/README.md

 # geniURL

 Simple JSON and XML REST API to search for song metadata and the lyrics URL on [genius](https://genius.com/)
-Obtaining actual lyrics sadly isn't possible yet (ideas are welcome lol)
+Obtaining actual lyrics sadly isn't possible yet (suggestions are welcome lol)

 <br><br>